rsxy/micropulser/README.md

 This project involves an Arduino program capable of generating microsecond pulses on digital output pins.
-The program allows users to control the pulse generation through serial commands, enabling various modes such as single pulses, periodic pulses, test pulses, and double pulses on different pins.
+The program allows users to control the pulse generation through serial commands, enabling various modes such as single or multiple pulses, periodic pulses, test pulses, and double pulses on different pins.

 The code can generate single pulses and pulse trains with rather strict timing, periodic pulses with less strict timing (see below).
 Test pulse pattern with 1, 2, 5, 10 µs (or alternatively 1, 2, 4 µs) pulse width, periodically on pin D2, D3, D4, D5.